The MLS table 2020 consists of 26 teams, divided into two conferences: western and eastern.

 Who won the most number of MLS titles?

 The team who won the ultimate stage of the playoffs, the MLS Cup, more times, was LA Galaxy.
 The current team of Zlatan Ibrahimovic, won it in 2002, 2005, 2011, 2012, 2014.
 Just followed by D.C.
 United, who won it in 1996, 1997, 1999, 2004.

 The current champions are Atlanta United, who defeated the Portland Timbers 2-0 on December 2018, to achieve their first piece of silverware.
 The actual season will end earlier, on October 6th, with the playoffs being played in September.

 The MLS schedule is also available on SoccerAntenna.
-The regular season of the Major Soccer League began on March 2nd, 2019, and will finish on October 6th.
-After that, the playoffs will start on October 19th and conclude on November 10th.
+The regular season of the Major Soccer League began on February 29th, 2020, and will finish on October 4th.
+After that, the playoffs will take place during the month of October.

 Want to know who is the MLS top scorer at the moment?
 Here is the updated list.

 Here are the 26 teams in the 2020 MLS season:

 Stadium: Dick’s Sporting Good Park